WRFW celebrates 50 years by going on air for the first time since May 2018

 Moving into the evening portion of the celebration, a reception was held for WRFW’s 50th in the Falcon’s Nest at the University Center.
 The reception welcomed back more alum of the station who were not able to attend the open house.
 During the reception, alum were treated to more time to reconnect with old friends they had not seen for many years.

 There were multiple speeches given as well, including ones from alumni such as Lorin Robinson, Cathy Wurzer, Ted Allison, and Boyd Huppert, who described WRFW as “a place where all the oddballs could gather.”
 An auction was also held to help fundraise money for the current students at WRFW could be able to purchase new equipment for the newly renovated station.
-Alumni like Matt McConico, 2000 alumni and news director at FOX43 in York, Penn., were able to bid on items such as on-air lights that hung in the previous studios.
+Alumni like Matt McConico, a 2000 graduate and news director at FOX43 in York, Penn., were able to bid on items such as on-air lights that hung in the previous studios.

 “It was truly an honor to be able to come back and support the station that gave me opportunities to truly grow as a journalist,” McConico said.
 “Plus, now I get to bring a piece of WRFW back to Pennsylvania with me!”